 4.2.15 Architecture to support WLAN connection using 5G credentials without 5GS registration

-The reference architecture shown in Figure 4.2.15-1 enables a UE to connect to a WLAN access network using its 5GS credentials without registration to 5GS.
-This architecture is based on the Non-Seamless WLAN Offload Function (NSWOF), which interfaces to the WLAN access network using the SWa interface as defined in TS 23.402 [43], and interfaces to the AUSF using the Nausf Service Based Interface (SBI).
-The functionality of NSWOF and the procedures applied for supporting WLAN connection using 5GS credentials for Non-seamless WLAN offload are further defined in TS 33.501 [29] Annex S.
+The reference architecture shown with reference point representation in Figure 4.2.15-1 and with Service Based Interface (SBI)-representation in Figure 4.2.15-2, enables a UE to connect to a WLAN access network using its 5GS credentials without registration to 5GS.
+This architecture is based on the Non-Seamless WLAN Offload Function (NSWOF), which interfaces to the WLAN access network using the SWa interface as defined in TS 23.402 [43], and interfaces to the AUSF using the Nausf SBI.
+The functionality of the NSWOF and the procedures applied for supporting a WLAN connection using 5GS credentials for Non-seamless WLAN offload are further defined in TS 33.501 [29] Annex S. The roaming architectures are shown with reference point representation in Figure 4.2.15-3 and with SBI representation in Figure 4.2.15-4.

-The UE can also connect to a WLAN access network using 5GS credentials by performing the 5GS registration via trusted non-3GPP access procedure defined in TS 23.502 [03], clause 4.12a.2.2.
+The UE can also connect to a WLAN access network using 5GS credentials by performing the 5GS registration via Trusted non-3GPP access procedure defined in TS 23.502 [03], clause 4.12a.2.2.
 With this procedure, the UE connects to a WLAN access network using 5GS credentials and simultaneously registers in 5GS.
-However, the architecture defined in Figure 4.2.15-1enables a UE to connect to a WLAN access network using 5GS credentials but without registration in 5GS.
+However, the architecture defined in Figure 4.2.15-1, Figure 4.2.15-2, Figure 4.2.15-3 and in Figure 4.2.15-4, enables a UE to connect to a WLAN access network using 5GS credentials but without registration in 5GS.

+If the WLAN is configured as Untrusted Non-3GPP access, in the case that the WLAN supports IEEE 802.1x, the UE may first use the 5G NSWO procedure to obtain a connection with and the local IP address from the WLAN, and any time after that, the UE may initiate the Untrusted Non-3GPP Access to obtain the access to 5GC.